Aveek-Saha/TwitterFakeNet/README.md

 [Twecoll](https://github.com/jdevoo/twecoll) is a command line tool used to retrieve data from Twitter.
 Using twecoll, we can generate a list of all users that a user follows, and then generate a follower graph from this data.

 ### 2. FakeNewsNet
 [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet) is a fake news data repository, which contains two comprehensive datasets that includes news content, social context, and dynamic information.
 The news is obtained from fact-checking websites to obtain news withground truth labels for fake news and true news.
+The full paper can be found [here](https://arxiv.org/pdf/1809.01286.pdf).

 There are two sources-
 - #### PolitiFact
 	 In PolitiFact, journalists and domain experts review the political news and provide fact-checking evaluation results to claim news articles as fake or real.
 - #### GossipCop
 	 GossipCop is a website for fact-checking entertainment stories aggregated from various media outlets.
 GossipCop provides rating scores on the scale of 0 to 10 to classify a news story as the degree from fake to real.

-The full paper can be found [here](https://arxiv.org/pdf/1809.01286.pdf)
+The most important feature of FakeNewsNet is that it also downloads tweets and retweets sharing the news articles from Twitter.
+This means that we can get the profile of users that made the tweets from Twitter, and then combine it with our list of verified users to see how many fake/real news articles every verified user shared.